Marcocarugo/Counter-javascript/README.md

 # Counter-javascript
-incremental and decremental counter developed with javascript
+Incremental and decremental counter developed with javascript